vavilovnv/simple-ai-agent/README.md

-## 🤖 A simple AI agent based on an offline LLM with a web search tool
+## 🤖 A simple AI agent with web search

 The AI agent can generate a response using the regular assistant and the thinking assistant, if necessary.
 Both assistants can use web search via the [Tavily](https://app.tavily.com/home) API.